ashutoshmjain/gita/src/thought.md

 You may find the comparison rather odd - an amusing flight of fancy!
 What could be common in first scribed narrative for humans, and first portable operating system for computers ?
 The way Unix triggered a "porting culture" in quest of ever more efficient general purpose computers; `Mahabharata` motivated scribes to find better canvass and ink - faster tools to write.
 In a way it kick-started a race to innovate - but that is just a superficial comparison.
 There is a bit more to it than that meets the eye ..

-In the hindsight, as we are on the cusp of artificial general intelligence, there appears even more profound connection - not without stretch of imagination though ...
+In the hindsight, as we are on the cusp of artificial general intelligence, there appears a profound connection - not without stretch of imagination though ...

 <div style="padding-left:40px;font-size:0.9em;">